julieqiu/exp/librarian/README.md

 Scans for all `.librarian.yaml` files and updates release metadata for libraries with a release section.

-## Tagging Libraries
+## Releasing Libraries

-### Tag a staged library
+### Release a staged library

 ```
-librarian tag <library-path>
+librarian release <library-path>
 ```

 Creates a git tag for the staged library.
-On success, the `release.staged` section is cleared and `release.tagged` is updated with the new version and commit.
+On success, the `release.staged` section is cleared and `release.version` is updated with the new version and commit.
 Skips if the git tag already exists.

-librarian tag --all
+librarian release --all
 ```

 Scans for all `.librarian.yaml` files and creates git tags for all libraries
 where a `release.staged` section exists.
 On success, the `release.staged` section is cleared
-and `release.tagged` is updated with the new version and commit.
+and `release.version` is updated with the new version and commit.
 Skips if the git tag already
 exists.

 ## Removing Client Libraries